XUL is a web programming language that you can use to build Firefox plugins.

 <button id="maybe" label="Maybe"/>

 XUL powers all the wonderful Firefox plugins that we love.
-Add-ons like Firebug, Adblock, or Amazon Wishlist.
+Add-ons like Firebug or Adblock.
 Have an idea for a cool Firefox plugin for your site?
 Something neat like a dictionary that allows you to look up tech terms on Skillcrush from any website in the world?
 Check out Mozilla’s XUL School (that’s zool school) or Gina Trapani’s great blog post on how to get started.

 Cocktail Party Fact